jr23mx/MANUFAI_freecad_plugin/README.md

     <td>
       <h3>Edge Extraction</h3>
       <strong>Geometric Data Isolation</strong>
-      <p>Automatically detects and extracts all edges from the 3D model.</p>
+      <p>FreeCAD supports the most common formats (STEP, IGES, Inventor, ...).
+After importing a CAD model, this feature works with just one click: the "Extract Edges" button automatically detects and extracts all edges from the 3D model.
+This is the foundational step for filtering raw geometry and preparing it for welding analysis.</p>
     </td>
   </tr>